Questfall/docs/mining/crafting.md

 ### Item Weight

 The item's weight, amount of essence it contains, and tier and level are directly correlated.
 By disassembling any item user gets a percentage of the essence it contains.
-For more details see the [Essence Balance](character.md)
+The number of essences received from disassembling an item can be increased by adding points to the **Crafting Attribute**.
+For more details see the [Essence Balance](character.md).

 Essence is a highly valued resource as in addition to crafting it is needed to equip and unequip clothing and it can’t be bought or traded.

-The crafting efficiency can be increased by adding points to the **Crafting Attribute**.

 ***